Bannon brings his ‘populist revolt’ to Zurich

 At 6:30 pm the queue to enter the Halle622 venue in the Oerlikon district stretches 20 metres down the street; by 7, half an hour before the event is due to start, it's ballooned almost as far as the local train station.
 “Ausverkauft!”
 Weltwoche’s website has proclaimed for the past week – sold out… Those present are the ones lucky enough to have signed up on time.

-What’s the attraction?
 Bannon is no longer the Svengali of the upper echelons that he was this time last year – when Time magazine called him the “second most powerful man in the world”.
 But Swiss media and public have been breathlessly anticipating (both positively and negatively) the visit for days.

 “I bought a ticket as a birthday present for my father, who is a bit more conservative than me,” says Christoph, a young man from Bern.
 Bannon is too extreme for him personally (“I think he’s a bit crazy”), but he’s looking forward to hearing something interesting, he says by the venue bar.